Clean Language for corporations

 by Jacqueline Ann Surin in Business

-Earlier this year I had the opportunity to facilitate a major conglomerate in Malaysia.
+Last year I had the opportunity to facilitate a major conglomerate in Malaysia.
 Their human resources (HR) units needed to plan and strategise the delivery of their KPIs for the year.
 Each HR unit already knew how to achieve their numbers.
 The problem was that there was not enough horizontal collaboration or openness to different views.
 I was invited to facilitate a change in behaviour so that there would be more collaboration across the units.

 This was my first corporate job, and hence a big deal.
-I was keen to get buy-in for what I was going to do, I needed some frames for my facilitation and to offer these frames in a language that corporate leaders would understand.
+I was keen to get buy-in for what I was going to do, so I needed some frames for my facilitation and to offer these frames in a language that corporate leaders would understand.
 To do that, I used three main strategies:

 1: Reference a well-known leadership guru